Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

    console.log(a); // ❌ Error: a is not defined
    ```
    **IMP:** var is doesn't respect a {} block (like if, for, {}) — variables declared with **var are scoped to the nearest function, or global if no function.**
+   **Note:** so is let & const are function scoped here?
+NO. let & const are scoped to the nearest block({}), since entire function body is a block({}), let & const are block scoped to that function.

    ```JS
    {
      var x = 5;
    }
    console.log(x); // ✅ 5
    ```
-7. **Lexical Scope:** Variables declared in an enclosing scope (outer function or block) are accessible within that scope—this is called function scope if declared with var, and block scope if declared with let or const.
+6. **Lexical Scope:** Variables declared in an enclosing scope (outer function or block) are accessible within that scope—this is called function scope if declared with var, and block scope if declared with let or const.
 These variables are also accessible to any nested (inner) scopes (inner functions or blocks).
 This behavior is known as lexical scope.
    ```JS
    // function
    function outer() {